isabella232/tweets-1/tweets/parameters-07.md

-🕵️‍♂️ In a growing build pipeline we can easily lose track of what values are being passed.
+🕵️‍♂️ In growing build pipelines we can easily lose track of what values are being passed.
 But no need for custom auditing logic either!
-Just put the AuditMembersAttribute onto your build class and be done.
+Just put the AuditMembersAttribute onto your build class and be done. 🙌

-Comes with great formatting and grouping 🧰
+Comes with great formatting and grouping 🧮